 Since the 2008 vintage, wine-legally defined DAC area (specific wine-growing region) in the Austrian wine-growing region of Burgenland (generic wine-growing region).
 See under Eisenberg.

-Eisenberg differs from the northern wine-growing regions of Burgenland in terms of its climatic conditions, particularly the higher rainfall.
-The mild, Pannonian climate is characterised by intense sunshine.
-The forests favour cooling at night.
+The Eisenberg wine-growing region differs significantly from the northern wine-growing regions of Burgenland in terms of its climatic conditions, above all due to the higher annual rainfall.
+The mild, Pannonian climate is characterised by intense sunshine (exposure).
+The forests favour a positive cooling effect at night.
 The soils consist mainly of ferruginous, clayey loam.

 The area extends south of the Günser Bergland and lies on the border with Hungary.
 The Pinkatal Wine Route runs from the largest municipality Rechnitz in the north along the border via the municipalities Eisenberg an der Pinka with the vineyards Csaterberg, Hummergraben, Paigl, Reihburg, Saybritz and Szápari, as well as Deutsch-Schützen with the vineyards Bründlgfangen, Fasching, Ratschen and Weinberg to the south.
 Other municipalities are Badersdorf, Eberau, Güssing, Hannersdorf, Heiligenbrunn (with Uhudler wine shop), Kohfidisch, Moschendorf (with wine museum and Uhudler wine shop) and Strem.